Please contact me by email or telephone to arrange an appointment.

 Dr. Loewen has two primary areas of research and publication.
 One focuses on globalizing discourses within the philosophy of religion, and the other analyzes the emerging confluence between Religious Studies and Development Studies.

-A third area of interest for him is collaborative online learning–how the emphasis on technology in higher education can be directed towards strategies for networked learning.
-His work in this area focuses on innovations that enable teachers and classes to engage not only with each other but also with wider circles of scholars and various publics on both local and global contexts.
-For example, Dr. Loewen’s classes may connect in real-time with professors and classes in other time zones to work on a common project.
+A third area of interest for him is critical digital pedagogy–how today’s students might critically analyze the structure and function of digital platforms that are being used in higher education.
+His work in this area focuses on innovations that enable teachers and classes to reflect upon how they engage not only with each other but also with wider circles of scholars and various publics on both local and global contexts.

-Dr. Loewen publishes in both English and French, and he completed a book on collaborative networked learning, entitled Effective Social Learning: A Collaborative, Globally-Networked Pedagogy.
-He has recently completed work on a book manuscript with the title Reconsidering Evil: Beyond the Discourse of Theism.
-Here he considers how Derrida’s treatment of evil (le mal) assists the work of historicizing the discourse on evil within the philosophy of religion.
+Dr. Loewen most recently published Beyond the Problem of Evil: Derrida and Anglophone Philosophy of Religion, where he considers how Derrida’s treatment of evil (le mal) might assist the work of historicizing the discourse on evil within the philosophy of religion.

 Learn more about Prof. Loewen